 Secondly, I suddenly felt very alone.
 He was now going to expose my kids to the Brady Bunch type atmosphere, while I was still the single mom (and in a not-so-great relationship at the time).
 He was going to give our kids a sense of family, while I was Ann Romano.
 I felt left out, sorry for myself, and insecure.

 All that said, here is what started to happen in the weeks following my absorbing this monumental change.

 Here’s how I started to feel.

 1. Get over it, Jackie!
-What he was doing was perfectly acceptable and normal, and that we are on entirely separate life roads.
+What he was doing was perfectly acceptable and normal.
+We are on entirely separate life roads.
 While the marriage would affect my children and therefore affect me indirectly, for the most part, his new life was for him to experience, and not for me to think about.

 2. At least I liked the girl he was marrying, and my kids like her.
 That’s huge.
 That could have been a big disaster.